 - Travel health consultations in Student Health, 203-432-8148

 - Yellow fever

-Individual students and their dependents who receive their travel health services at Yale Health will be charged the full amount for travel health services (vaccines,consultations, and medications).
+Individual students and their dependents who receive their travel health services at Yale Health will be charged the full amount for travel health services (vaccines, consultations, and medications).
 The charges will be billed to your bursar account.
-If your travel is being funded by the University, please complete the Yale Student Travel Services - Department Funded Travel form and bring it with you to your appointment.
+If your travel is being funded by the University, please complete the Yale Student Travel Services - Department Funded Travel form and email form to email@example.com.

 HIV Prophylaxis for Health Professional School Students

 If you have your Travel Consult outside of Yale Health, you need a Student Health appointment to have a provider in Student Health order the prophylaxis medication for you.